lontiplatform/martini-docker-stack-template/README.md

 # Martini Runtime Docker Stack

-This repository provides a Docker-based stack to run the Martini Runtime along with PostgreSQL and Cassandra.
-It includes automated volume mounting and configuration for external database connectivity to PostgreSQL and Cassandra.
+This repository provides a Docker-based stack to run Martini Runtime with support for external database integration.
+It includes automated bind mounting and a modular structure to support custom configuration and data persistence.

 ## Stack Overview

 This `docker-compose` implementation includes:

 - **Martini Runtime** (via `lontiplatform/martini-server-runtime`)
-- **PostgreSQL** as the relational database
+- Support for **external databases** such as relational (e.g., PostgreSQL) and NoSQL (e.g., Cassandra)
-- **Cassandra** as the Tracker database
+- Automatic mounting of configuration files into the Martini container
-- Automatic mounting of database configurations into the Martini container, while logs, data, and packages are persisted from the container to the host
+- Persistent storage for logs, data, and packages on the host machine
-- External database connectivity setup for Martini Tracker and PostgreSQL
+- Example setup for PostgreSQL and Cassandra as external databases for Martini

 ## Project Structure